 The document has been prepared for her by her Private Secretary, Sir Edward Young, and the Keeper of the Privy Purse, Sir Michael Stevens, who is in charge of Royal Family finances.

-JUST IN: Queen releases statement after Sandringham summit saying the family had "very constructive discussions" about plans for Harry and Meghan's future and it has been agreed “there will be a period of transition in which the Sussexes will spend time in Canada and the UK”.
-Read in full.
+JUST IN: Queen releases statement after Sandringham summit saying the family had "very constructive discussions" about plans for and it has been agreed “there will be a period of transition in which the Sussexes will spend time in Canada and the UK”. .

 We don’t know how long the paper is, nor how many options are on it, but, given the complexities of the issues at state, it will consist of more than a few brief notes.